chriscummings/PBot/docs/index.md

 Anyone who wants to set up a private bot with minimal fuss.
 PBot is a very simple platform, limited only by your imagination.
 PBot is optimized for ease of use and experimentation; it only requires a basic understanding of Python to modify.
-There is no need for fancy hosting; you can run a fleet of them on a spare Raspberry Pi.

 ## Is this Related to AI?

 The earliest version of PBot relied on OpenAI's API (ChatGPT) to provide